VanFanelia/joustmania-remastered/README.md

 ## todos:
+- on new player connected via usb, change duration to 3-4 seconds of white to wait for bluetooth restarting
+- create a flag in sound queue that a sound can be cleared if another ones pop up (e.g. controller connected / disconnected )
+- save variables in external file
+- add multi-language support via config
+- add german language
-- add players death sound
+- add players death sound (cancelable)
-- fixing lobby when game was over
+- add lobby background sound
+- add sound if player has a warning (cancelable)
 - fixing bug of dying players are red with touch of black instead of complete black
+- play example file in audio output

+### nice to have
 - colored logs
-- save variables in external file
-- select audio output
+- fix select audio output
-- play example file in audio output